ryanrclewis/saintstombs/regions/belgium.md

 Our Lady of Banneux or Our Lady of the Poor, 1/15

-Beauraing, Namur
+Beauraing, Province of Namur, Wallonia Region

-- Sanctuaire Notre-Dame de Beauraing/Shrine of Our Lady of Beauraing
+- Sanctuaire Notre-Dame de Beauraing/Shrine of Our Lady of Beauraing (Rue de l’Aubepine 12)

 Our Lady of Beauraing, 11/29

 Binche, Hainault

-Collégiale Saint-Ursmer de Binche
+- Collégiale Saint-Ursmer de Binche

   - St. Ursmer, abbot, 4/18